Yuan-Meng/personal_website_2.0/content/posts/career_reflection/index.md

 - don't use people's brains => use yours
 - prevent mtg from getting hijacked: write down questions / objections as TODO in design docs; put it on tasks
 - lead people towards your idea using data that you relied yourself to come up with that idea

-## Help Effectively
-- say no without using the word no --- make the trade offs clear
-- 3 times manually => automate + make it an engineering excellence project
-- ack & respond reasonably fast

 ## Give Credit
 - promo: hard to exactly --- prevent that from planning; share what people have done